mantidproject/documents/Design/PocoStringTokenizer.md

 If we can rewrite the affected algorithms to use a single wrapper, then preprocessor statements are probably the quickest solution.
 Otherwise, I suggest migrating the affected algorithms to boost::tokenizer.

+## From TSC meetings

+At TSC meeting 15th Feb.
+2015 it was agreed that this would be a good design opportunity to abstract the tokenizer behaviour behind our own Kernel::Strings.